 Is this what the world really needs right now?
 This could be an April fool style prank.
 If it is it’s not very funny.
 A little further research shows it appears to be real. *sighs*

 The concept is to help ‘screen addicts’, exercise!

 There is something quite specific about why I don’t like it.

 Both of these examples seem ok to me, but they are almost identical to the new PTVs above.
+I’m a sports and exercise physiologist by trade and see good in all physical exercise.
 I come back to the question – under what circumstances is watching TV on someone’s back while running outside, good?
 Fine, they are exercising and from a certain point of view anything that gets people exercising has to be positive.
 But who leads a life so in demand, so time poor or what is on the TV that is more important than the restorative effects of exercising out in nature?
 Specifically, then it is the outdoor exercise plus the TV that jars.

 On the other hand, here’s 3 reasons why you do not need this in your life, that is IF you are interested in increasing your wellness and performance.

 Studies show that interacting with nature (i.e. looking up and about), improves the restoration of our ability to direct our attention, unlike urban environments which overload and demand our attention.
 The same is true seeing pictures of nature (perhaps that’s what they should be watching on the TV – no don’t give them any ideas!).
 So nature stimulates us such that our ability to direct our attention is

 Beta waves (12-30 Hz) dominate our brain activity during normal consciousness particularly when we are channelling cognitive effort towards tasks.